gregvanl/vscode-docs/blogs/2019/wsl/part2/linux-wsl-vscode2.md

 ![set breakpoint](set-breakpoint.png)

 Now, press F5 to run your application.
-You will be asked how to run the application, and since this is a simple file, just choose "Python File".
+You will be asked how to run the application, and since this is a simple file, just choose **Python File**.

 ![select debug configuration](select-debug-config.png)